nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <h1 class="headers headers-first">StaffSync User Guide</h1>

 <p class="content content-special">
-  StaffSync is a <strong>desktop app for managing potential hires and employees, optimized for use via a Command Line Interface</strong> (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, StaffSync can get your contact management tasks done faster than traditional GUI apps.
+  Welcome to StaffSync!
+Are you a Human Resources (HR) Manager that has a lot of potential hires and employees to manage?
+StaffSync allows you to manage your potential hires and employees on your desktop, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you type fast, you can complete your contact management tasks faster with StaffSync than with GUI apps.
 </p>

 <br>